ricardoborges/Pytugol/README.md

 # Pytugol
-Experimental project for structured portuguese (portugol) compiler using chatGPT API
+Proof of concept project for structured portuguese (portugol) compiler using chatGPT API

 Examples: